-Prof. Pertsch’s research targets the understanding and control of light-matter interactions at the nanoscale using artificial nanostructured metamaterials and ultrafast nonlinear optical effects.
-Research interests span from fundamental science to several application fields and include:
+Prof. Pertsch’s research targets the control of light at the nanoscale and at the quantum level using nanostructured materials and ultrafast nonlinear optical effects.
+Research interests include:

-Prof. Pertsch’s teaching is devoted to the early involvement of young scientists in state-of-the-art research.
-He gives courses in:
+Prof. Pertsch’s teaching is devoted to the early involvement of young scientists in modern research topics.
+He gives Masterlevel courses in:

-The laboratories run by Prof. Pertsch offer a wide range of methods for the experimental characterization and numerical modelling of photonic nanostructures.
-This includes:
+The laboratory run by Prof. Pertsch offers a wide range of methods for the experimental characterization of photonic nanostructures, which include:

 The Nano & Quantum Optics Group studies the nonlinear interaction of light with nanostructured matter .
 Our research ranges from the single photon level to ultrahigh intensities, from the XUV to the MIR, from ultranarrow linewidth to few cycle fs pulses.
 Despite this diversity, our research has in common, that modifying the geometry of matter at the nanoscale allows to control fundamental interactions, giving rise to new phenomena for extreme excitation parameters.
 Our research approach incorporates a comprehensive range of methods, from theory, numerical modelling, nanotechnologies, to experimental characterization.